 Sometimes it is nice to find comfort in old friends- especially during difficult times.
 For me, I often seek rest, relaxation, and rejuvenation at museums, and, boy, Edinburgh excels in that arena.
-However, as of the writing of this article, all museums are currently closed in Edinburgh due to COVID-19 restrictions.
-However, that doesn’t mean we can’t visit them virtually.
 This week we journey to the Mound in Edinburgh and take a wee virtual visit to the Scottish National Gallery.

 History, Architecture, and Creating a ‘National Gallery of Scotland’